Federal Triangle: Labor issues during 1930s construction

 The second major wage dispute of 1933 broke out in May.
-On May 26, more than 500 members of the plasterers' union struck to prevent a $2 (14.3 percent) pay cut, halting all work on the seven active Federal Triangle constructions sites.
+On May 26, more than 500 members of the plasterers' union went on strike to prevent a $2 (14.3 percent) pay cut, halting all work on the seven active Federal Triangle constructions sites.
 The employers and the American Institute of Architects both argued that the higher wage would inhibit economic recovery in the construction industry.
 To prove their point, the employers locked out the workers; the strike collapsed, and plasterers went back to work on July 22.